 - We wear a high standard of uniform.
-Our hoods, hats and gloves are removed inside the building. - We move safely around the building. - We enter classes ready to learn. - Our phones and earphones are in bags. - We listen carefully to teacher instructions. - We only eat food and drink in the social area. - We use toilets before school, at interval and lunchtime. - We treat other pupils, staff and school property respectfully. - We follow staff instructions.
+Our hoods, hats and gloves are removed inside the building. - We move safely around the building. - We enter classes ready to learn. - Our mobile phones are stored in the classroom box. - We listen carefully to teacher instructions. - We only eat food and drink in the social area. - We use toilets before school, at interval and lunchtime. - We treat other pupils, staff and school property respectfully. - We follow staff instructions.